mavicaal/M001-CYPRESS-BDD-DEMO/README.md

 This a demonstration of my skills in cypress framework

-# STEPS TO INITIALZIE THE PROJECT
+# STEPS TO INITIALIZE THE PROJECT

 1. Install nodejs and the npm package
 2. Install Cypress to the latest stable version